Coronavirus Act 2020: Provisions

-The act formally postpones the local elections originally scheduled for May 2020 and grants the UK and relevant devolved governments the power to postpone any other election, local referendum, or recall petition until 6 May 2021.
-Local councillors, elected mayors and Police and Crime Commissioners originally due for election in 2020 will serve three-year terms after their election in 2021, rather than the normal four years, in order to maintain the normal election cycle.
+The act formally postponed the local elections originally scheduled for May 2020 and granted the UK and relevant devolved governments the power to postpone any other election, local referendum, or recall petition until 6 May 2021.
+Local councillors, elected mayors and Police and Crime Commissioners originally due for election in 2020 served three-year terms after their election in 2021, rather than the normal four years, in order to maintain the normal election cycle.

 Time limit and renewal

-The act has a two-year time limit which may be shortened or lengthened by six months at ministerial discretion.
-Following a government amendment, the act is additionally subject to parliamentary renewal every six months; it would originally have been returned to Parliament for debate one year after its enactment.
+The act specified a two-year time limit which could be shortened or lengthened by six months at ministerial discretion.
+The act was later amended to make it subject to parliamentary renewal every six months; originally, it was to have been returned to Parliament for debate one year after its enactment.

 Periodic review

-Section 88 of the act enables national authorities to suspend (and later revive, if appropriate) many of the act's provisions, and section 97 requires the Secretary of State to publish, every two months, a report on the status of the non-devolved provisions.
+Section 88 of the act enabled national authorities to suspend (and later revive, if appropriate) many of the act's provisions, and section 97 required the Secretary of State to publish, every two months, a report on the status of the non-devolved provisions.
 On 7 May 2020, the Department of Health & Social Care published a table showing the status of each provision, including those not at that time in force.
 This was followed on 29 May by the first two-monthly report, which gave for provisions not yet in force a brief explanation of the reason, and for those in force an outline of the extent to which the provision has been used.
 Further reports followed every two months.
 The fifteenth report in September 2022 was described as the final such report – the last two temporary provisions having expired on 24 September – although a number of permanent provisions remained in force.